olavt/matter-sensor-thread/README.md

 ## Change the default sensor type

 When you create the sensor project it defaults to Occupancy Sensor.
-To switch between the sensors, uninstall the install the
-"Temperature Sensor Support" to enable it.
+To switch between the sensors, uninstall the "Occupancy Sensing Server Cluster" component and install the "Temperature Sensor Support" to enable it.

 Open the .slcp file in your project and select "SOFTWARE COMPONENTS".